University and College Policies

 The Faculty of the College of Veterinary Medicine expects students to complete their course of study in four years.
 In certain instances, a student in good standing may apply to take a leave of absence for medical, personal, or other reasons prior to the completion of the degree.
 Such leaves should ordinarily commence upon the completion of the course in which the student is enrolled.
 In extraordinary circumstances, permission may be given for a leave to begin sooner.
 A student on a leave of absence may not participate in any courses in the professional curriculum.

-A student considering a leave should consult with the Assistant Dean for Student Services and Admissions.
-If the student is a recipient of financial aid, he/she must meet with the Director of Student Financial Planning before taking any leave.
+A student considering a leave should consult with the Assistant Dean for Veterinary Student Services and Admissions.
+If the student is a recipient of financial aid, they must meet with the Director of Student Financial Planning before taking any leave.
 The leave is granted for a specific period of time, after which the student is expected to resume coursework.
 The student will receive a letter indicating the date by which the student must notify the College of their intent to resume studies and the date by which studies must resume.
 A student who fails to return at the end of a period of voluntary leave or who fails to provide written notice of intent to return at the end of a period of voluntary leave will forfeit the privilege of re-entering the professional curriculum.
 At the Assistant Dean's discretion, return from leave may be postponed if space is unavailable in a class.

 A student returning from leave must certify that they have not received any felony or misdemeanor charges or convictions while on leave.
 Students on leave will not be allowed to attend Foundation courses of the professional curriculum; a student on personal leave who wishes to participate in any other courses in the professional curriculum must be enrolled in the course and registered as extramural students.
 Grades for extramural coursework are not included in the GPA calculations for fulfillment of requirements for a veterinary degree.